Ravet, Pune

-Ravet is a neighbourhood in the city of Pune, Maharashtra, India.
+Ravet is a neighbourhood in the district of Pune, Maharashtra, India.
 It is located within Pimpri Chinchwad.
-The Pavana river helps form the southern border of the neighbourhood.
+The Pavana River helps form the southern border of the neighbourhood.

 Geography

-Ravet is located at the intersection of Mumbai-Pune Expressway & Katraj-Dehu Bypass.
+Ravet is located at the intersection of Mumbai-Pune Expressway and Katraj-Dehu Bypass.

-The Basket Bridge on Pavana River is located at Ravet.
+The Sant Tukaram Bridge on Pavana River is located at Ravet.

-Nearby suburbs to Ravet are Pradhikaran, Walhekarwadi, Bijalinagar-Chinchwad, Punawale, Kiwale, Wakad & Dehu Road.
+Nearby suburbs to Ravet are Pradhikaran, Walhekarwadi, Bijalinagar-Chinchwad, Punawale, Kiwale, Wakad and Dehu Road.

-PCMC is developing new gardens & internal roads too.
+PCMC is developing new gardens and internal roads too.

-The Pavana river flows through Ravet.
+The Pavana River flows through Ravet.

 Demographics

-The suburb mainly attracts floating student population & young IT professionals.
+The suburb mainly attracts floating student population and young IT professionals.